-1. Eliminate Remove the hazard wherever possible which negates the If this is not possible then explain why need for further controls 1 2.
+1. Eliminate Remove the hazard wherever possible which negates the need for further controls If this is not possible then explain why 1 2.
 Substitute Replace the hazard with one less hazardous If not possible then explain why 2 3.
 Physical controls Examples: enclosure, fume cupboard, glove box Likely to still require admin controls as well 3 4.
 Admin controls Examples: training, supervision, signage 4 5.
-Personal protection Examples: respirators, safety specs, gloves Last resort as it only protects the individual 5 lm pact Health & Safety 1 Trivial - insignificant Very minor injuries e.g. slight bruising 2 Minor Injuries or illness e.g. small cut or abrasion which require basic first aid treatment even in selfadministered.
-3 Moderate Injuries or illness e.g. strain or sprain requiring first aid or medical support.
-4 Major Injuries or illness e.g. broken bone requiring medical support >24 hours and time off work >4 weeks.
-5 Severe - extremely significant Fatality or multiple serious injuries or illness requiring hospital admission or significant time off work.
+Personal protection Examples: respirators, safety specs, gloves Last resort as it only protects the individual 5 V

-Lik elihood
+Likelihood

 1 Rare

 2 Unlikely

 3 Possible

 4 Likely

 5 Very Likely